matias-casal/geminiWorkstation/system/prompts/understand.md

-# Important:

-Your job is to undestand the file and its content.
+Your job is to undestand everything: the user request, the material that you had, the format, and how you can use it to achieve what the user is asking for.